 GREGORY Death of the civilian [published in Environment & Planning D: Society & Space 24 (2006) 633-38]

-GREGORY Lines of descent openDEMOCRACY version ‘Lines of descent’, in Peter Adey, Mark Whitehead and Alison Williams (eds) From above: the politics and practice of the view from the skies (London: Hurst; Ithaca: Cornell University Press) (in press).
+GREGORY Lines of descent openDEMOCRACY version ‘Lines of descent’, in Peter Adey, Mark Whitehead and Alison Williams (eds) From above: the politics and practice of the view from the skies (London: Hurst; New York: Oxford University Press, 2013) pp. 41-69; 310-318.

 My work on bombing intersects with a wider interest in ‘war at a distance’; I’ve started to explore this in my presentations under the general title “Deadly Embrace”, and here is a revised (but still highly compressed) version of part of the argument as delivered to the IGC in Cologne in August 2012: